Training leading talent at the frontiers of quantum physics and computer science

 - Random Matrix Theory

-Publications principales
+Publications

 - Jérémie Gince, Jean Michel Pagé, Marco Armenta, Ayana Sarkar and Stefanos Kourtis, "Fermionic Machine Learning", 2024.
 DOI arXiv